nxg-nxg/vtspice/README.md

 ## Before Using

 -   This script transfers local files to a remote server via scp command and runs the simulation on the remote server with screen command.
 If a passphrase is set for the SSH private key, you will need to enter the passphrase 4 times.
-If this is inconvenient, it is recommended to create a special user on remote server who can only execute SPICE commands and use public key authentication without a password.
+If this is inconvenient, it is recommended to create a special user on remote server who can only execute SPICE commands and use public key authentication without a passphrase.
 -   Even if the terminal is closed during simulation, the simulation continues on the virtual terminal on the remote server. `ssh` to the remote server and run `screen -r`.
 If you want to interrupt the simulation, type <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ## Setup